a close up of a computer screen with a triangle pattern

 2. Do I need to worry about paying taxes in their home country?

-Yes, when you hire a remote worker in another country, it is important to consider the taxation laws of their home country.
 Depending on the specific regulations in that country, you may be responsible for paying taxes on behalf of your employee.
-However, you can use a partner, such as a remote hiring agency, and they will take care of all of this for you.
-Similarly, you can hire them yourself as contractors.
+However, if you partner with a remote hiring agency, they may take care of this process for you.
+Alternatively, you can hire workers as contractors to avoid many taxation issues.

 3. Do I have to take care of remote workers’ benefits like health insurance?